- Schedule class visits and exchanges for the spring semester, as appropriate

 - Curricular planning continues.
 Check the curricular review timeline for deadlines.

 - Discuss your unit’s class schedule.

 - Staffing requests for new tenure-track appointments due March 1

 - Staffing requests for visitors and leave projections due April 15

-- Meet with the Dean and Provost to discuss concerns and annual updates
+- Meet with the dean of the faculty and associate deans of the faculty to discuss concerns and annual updates

 For departments and programs that include class visits or class exchanges as part of their review process, these class visits should be arranged for the spring semester.
 Since coordinating schedules is often a challenge, these arrangements should be made early in the semester.
 Guidelines for class visits are outlined in the Faculty Handbook.

 For non-tenured faculty returning from Assistant Professor Leave in the spring semester, a written report of scholarly activities during the leave should be submitted to the chair, with a copy to the dean of the faculty.
 The AP Leave report will be assessed as part of the evaluation of scholarship for tenure. [due mid-February]

 This month and early March, you will receive memos regarding faculty in your department or program who are standing for tenure, reappointment, or renewal in the coming fall, together with instructions on what you will need to receive from them in the coming months.
 You should discuss these requirements with the non-tenured faculty member as early as possible and inform the dean of the faculty of this by submitting the signature form for tenure or reappointment.
 With the exception of outside reviews, the components of a reappointment decision are essentially identical to those for a tenure decision.
 You’ll want to collect these materials from the appropriate non-tenured faculty members by July 1 (for tenure candidates) or early August (for reappointment candidates).

 - Copy of scholarly writings or artistic works